joshcarp/servermock/README.md

-# dmt
+# servermock

 Dynamic Mocking Tool

 ## Usage

-1. run a dmt server ./dmt
+1. run a servermock server ./servermock

 2a. use the go API to set a response for a path